ahmadabugosh/client-react-v2/README.md

-# Client React Application To Connect With Node JS API with authentication using JWT
+# Client React Application To Connect With Node JS API with authentication using JWT.
+Ongoing project